New funding available for Dartmoor Communities

 The New Homes Bonus is a Government scheme encouraging local authorities to grant planning permission for the building of new houses in return for additional revenue.
 The support for Dartmoor Communities Fund is in recognition of Dartmoor National Park’s role as a planning authority.

-More information about both grants and how to apply can be found at www.dartmoor.gov.uk/livingin/grants or by contacting Jo Rumble, DNPA Communities Officer on: firstname.lastname@example.org or 01626 831024.
+More information about both grants and how to apply can be found on Dartmoor National Park Website or by contacting Jo Rumble, DNPA Communities Officer by email: firstname.lastname@example.org or by phone: 01626 831024.